-"The work contains some curious anecdotes of eminent men of the present day.
-In short, the Suffolk Rector has produced a work which, by making it revolve entirely round persons of note familiar to the reader, and by a skilful mixture of truth and fiction, fixes persons of note laminar to the reader's attention and engages his sympathy."-John Bull.
+"The work contains some curious snectures or eminent men or the present day.
+An short, the Suffolk Rector has produced a work which, by making it revolve entirely round persons of note familiar to the reader, and by a skilful mixture of truth and fiction, fixes the reader's attention and engages his sympathy."-John Bull.

 "Who would not wish such a book to have a large sale?
 We most cordially do; and can "has many merits to recommend it to the public."-Literary Gazette.